ShaynaHuang0120/2022Spring_Finals/README.md

 Project Type: Type 1

 ### Contents

+New General Research Topic:
+- What are factors that influence the F1 Racing rank?
+  - Car constructors and drivers,
+  - the time for each lap
+  - Pit stop

 1. Pit Stop Strategies
    1. Hypothesis: Fewer pit stops give the driver a better rank in each race
    2. Hypothesis: The pit stops are evenly distributed